 Using Google Alerts is a good tool for monitoring brand mentions and latest news on topics of your choice filtered by location, medium, language and geography.
 You can set up alerts on your business, on keywords relevant to your industry, alerts on your top clients, influential people in your industry as well as keep an eye on competition.

 Google Trends is still a great tool for comparing traffic for different search terms, including historic, geographic and related terms (in Google’s mind) data.
 Understanding if a term is a rising or falling element of your topic’s vocabulary is valuable for creating enticing content, and available for free!

 It feels that the new Planner is much more PPC focussed than the Keyword Tool it superseded, and the suggested keywords are often so broad to be useless.
 However, there are ways to still use the Keyword Planner to get keyword volumes and is a superb place to start.

 Google Analytics remains a popular, and evolving tool, though there is increasing competition from alternatives such as Clicky, Open Web Analytics, WebTrends, Omniture and more.

 So, that’s it – nine tools you can use for free from Google.
-While Google’s attitude to online marketers is increasingly questioned, there’s still plenty we can do with these free pieces of kit.
+While Google’s attitude to digital marketers is increasingly questioned, there’s still plenty we can do with these free pieces of kit.